larsvanhilten/hyperledger-backend/README.md

-# Shipping network
+# Shipping network backend

-A blockchain solution built in Hyperledger Fabric for the maritime sector.
-In this network shippers, couriers and customs exchange data to increase transparency and thus effiency.
+A blockchain prototype built in Hyperledger Fabric for the maritime sector.
+In this network shippers, couriers and customs exchange data to increase transparency and effiency.